 - (1) The following information shall be provided: - (a) The names and addresses of the record owner(s), the applicant(s) and of all abutters, as determined by the most recent local tax list, unless the applicant shall have a more recent knowledge of such abutters. - (b) Description of any alteration to flood storage capacity on the site.
-Include calculations and watershed maps if necessary. - (c) Soil characteristics in representative portions of the site. - (d) The Commission may in its sole discretion require the applicant to provide a runoff plan and calculations using the Rational Method or "the Cornell" method, and based on the ten-year, fifty-year and one-hundred-year-flood frequency event period.
+Include calculations and watershed maps if necessary. - (c) Soil characteristics in representative portions of the site. - (d) The Commission may in its sole discretion require the applicant to provide a stormwater management plan and calculations based on, at a minimum, NOAA Atlas 14P Plus for analysis of the ten-year, fifty-year and one-hundred-year-storms.
 Calculations shall show existing and proposed runoff conditions for comparative purposes. - (e) Methods to be used to stabilize and maintain any embankments facing any wetlands, or show slope on plans of less than or equal to 3 to 1. - (f) Methods to control erosion during and after construction.